openquake.commonlib package#

 ‘avg’: calculate the average numeric values

-- openquake.commonlib.readinput.read_geometries(fname, code, buffer=0)[source]#
+- openquake.commonlib.readinput.read_geometries(fname, name, buffer=0)[source]#

 - Parameters: